kellan/kellan.github.io/_posts/2022-10-08-how-to-plan.md

 tags: "interview question"
 ---

 How to plan?
 How hard could it be?
-And more thoughts on what is arguably the most important thing that most company have the hardest time with.
+4k words on sunny October afternoon for people in tech observing the Season's Traditional Annual Planning Process, inspired by a recent interview question (and 25 years of variously painful planning processes).

 <a href="https://twitter.com/kyleve/status/1577131769110794242"><img src="/img/planning.png" alt="???"></a>